Format (command)

-In computing, format, a command-line utility that carries out disk formatting.
+In computing, format is a command-line utility that carries out disk formatting.
 It is a component of various operating systems, including 86-DOS, MS-DOS, IBM PC DOS and OS/2, Microsoft Windows and ReactOS.

 Overview

 The command performs the following actions by default on a floppy disk, hard disk drive, solid state (USB), or other magnetic medium (it will not perform these actions on optical media):